top of page

 Alan Brill (Seton Hall University)

-Part VII: Modern Indian Religious Approaches
+Part VII: Modern Indian Religious Traditions

 Chapter 29 Concepts of God in the Teachings of Sri Ramakrishna and Swami Vivekananda